Prathik-Somanath/hackernewclone/README.md

 - **Header with Logo**: A clean header that includes the logo for brand identity.
 - **News Feed**: Displaying all items in a grid layout, matching the UI and styling of the original Hacker News.
-- **Responsive Design**: Utilized Tailwind CSS for its flexibility in inline styling, ensuring a responsive and modern look.
+- **Responsive Design**: Utilized Tailwind CSS for its flexibility in inline css styling.

 ## Getting Started